izmystic/kookykraft/README.md

 - [**Forge Config API Port**](https://modrinth.com/mod/forge-config-api-port) - NeoForge's & Forge's config systems provided to other modding ecosystems.
 Designed for a multiloader architecture.
 - [**Fusion (Connected Textures)**](https://modrinth.com/mod/fusion-connected-textures) - Fusion allows resource packs to use additional texture and model types such as connected textures!
 - [**Fzzy Config**](https://modrinth.com/mod/fzzy-config) - Config API with automatic GUIs, powerful validation options, server-client sync, and more!
+- [**Fzzy Core**](https://modrinth.com/mod/fzzy-core) - API used in fzzyhmstrs mods that provides various utilities for Kotlin mods
+- [**Gear Core**](https://modrinth.com/mod/gear-core) - Library mod for the creation of equipment modifiers that can apply entity attributes or track a variety of events like taking damage, killing mobs, and more.
 - [**Geckolib**](https://modrinth.com/mod/geckolib) - A 3D animation library for entities, blocks, items, armor, and more!
 - [**Heart Canisters**](https://modrinth.com/mod/heartcanister) - Adds Tinkers' Construct-like Heart Canisters
 - [**Hephaestus**](https://modrinth.com/mod/hephaestus) - Modify all the things, then do it again!
 Fabric port of Tinkers' Construct
+- [**IceAndFire-Fabric**](https://modrinth.com/mod/iceandfire-fabric) - The unofficial version of mod Ice and Fire
 - [**Idwtialsimmoedm**](https://modrinth.com/mod/idwtialsimmoedm) - I didn't want to install a library so I made my own Enchantment Descriptions mod
+- [**Imbued Gear**](https://modrinth.com/mod/imbued-gear) - Addon for Amethyst Imbuement that brings new Armor, Weapons, Trinkets, and Materials!
 - [**ImmediatelyFast**](https://modrinth.com/mod/immediatelyfast) - Speed up immediate mode rendering in Minecraft
 - [**Immersive Armors**](https://modrinth.com/mod/immersive-armors) - A lot of unique and vanilla-faithful armor sets.
 - [**Incendium**](https://modrinth.com/mod/incendium) - A nether biome overhaul combined with challenging structures to conquer, unique weapons to obtain, and tricky mobs to defeat.